|Nutrition Facts (per serving)|

-In a small mixing bowl, whisk together all the ingredients, except the pork loin.
+In a small mixing bowl, whisk together salt, pepper, rosemary, ketchup, balsamic vinegar, garlic, and olive oil.
 Place the pork into a plastic freezer bag and pour in the marinade.
 Press out air, seal the bag and marinate the pork for 3 hours.

 Preheat the oven to 350 F. Place the pork in a baking dish, season with additional salt and fresh ground black pepper to taste and then pour in the marinade.